ramybahy/BoxCommerceSignupTest/README.md

 ### Viewing Test Results:

-- After running the test with:
+- After running the test:

- mvn test

 TestNG reports are generated automatically by the Maven Surefire Plugin in the folder:

 target/surefire-reports/